MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/howto-migrate-preview-to-ga-fleets.md

 * You need Azure CLI version 2.61.0 or later installed.
 To install or upgrade, see [Install the Azure CLI][azure-cli-install].

-* You also need the `fleet` Azure CLI extension version 1.3.0 or later, which you can install by running the following command:
+* You need the `fleet` Azure CLI extension version 1.3.0 or later, which you can install by running the following command:

   ```azurecli-interactive
   az extension add --name fleet